How is Basilica Hudson working through COVID-19?

 Having gained 501(c)(3) non-profit status in 2015, the organization continues to grow and evolve sustainably, affording the residents of Hudson and beyond ample opportunity to engage and exchange down at the Hudson waterfront for years to come.

-It is with gratitude and humility that we acknowledge that we are learning, speaking and gathering on the ancestral homelands of the Muhheaconneok, who are the indigenous peoples of this land.
+It is with gratitude and humility that we acknowledge that we are learning, speaking and gathering on the ancestral homelands of the Mohican people, who are the indigenous people of this land.
 Despite tremendous hardship in being forced from here, today their community resides in Wisconsin and is known as the Stockbridge-Munsee Community.
-We pay honor and respect to their ancestors past and present as we commit to building a more inclusive and equitable space for all.
-For more information, visit https://www.mohican.com/.
+We pay honor to their ancestors past and present as we commit to building a more inclusive and equitable space for all.
+We respect the enduring relationships that exist between indigenous people and the land and waterways.
+To learn more, please visit https://www.mohican.com/.

 How do I get to Basilica Hudson?

 Basilica Hudson is incredibly accessible from all directions!
 Minutes from I-87 Exit 21 in Catskill Mountain Region, 4 hours south of Montreal, 2 hours north of New York City, 3 hours west of Boston, 30 miles south of Albany International Airport